inspr/core-legacy/doc/workspace-init.md

 Create a folder called "pingpong_demo", and inside of it create other three folders: "ping", "pong" and "yamls".

 The first two, "ping" and "pong", will store the applications code and their respective Dockerfiles.
-The last one, "yamls", will store all the *.yaml* files that define the structures which will be used to create the Inspr environment in the cluster.
+The last one, "yamls", will store all the *.yaml* files that define the structures which will be used to create the Inspr workspace in the cluster.

 The following command creates the wanted folder structure:
 ```